Zhengdw/zhengdw.github.io/index.markdown

   [diameter and distance oracles](/publications.html)).

 You can see a complete list of my papers [here](/publications.html).
 Here is my [CV](/assets/DaWeiZheng_resume.pdf).

-I plan on graduating in May of 2025 and I'm currently looking for academic positions and postdocs.

 ### Service